30-year mortgage interest rates

 The main drawback of a 30-year fixed-rate mortgage is the amount of interest you’ll pay.
 Mortgage rates are typically higher for 30-year loans than 15-year loans.
 Although your monthly payments will be lower for a 30-year loan, you’ll pay a lot more interest over the life of the loan.

-For example, with a 15-year fixed-rate mortgage, you’ll slash your repayment time in half and save significantly on interest in the process.
+For example, with a 15-year fixed loan, you’ll cut your repayment time in half and save significantly on interest in the process.
 Compare how much interest you’ll pay on 15-year and 30-year loans with Bankrate’s 15-year or 30-year fixed mortgage calculator.

 Mortgage lock recommendations